ctu-mrs/nimbro_network/README.md

   <arg name="broadcast_addr" default="192.168.69.255" />
   ```

 ## Why?

 ROS has a network transparency layer.
 But it has issues, namely:

-* For subscription, a lengthy TCP handshake is required, even if you want to
+* For subscription, a lengthy TCP handshake is required, even when using UDP transport.
-  use the UDP transport.
 If you lose the connection, you have to re-do the
   handshake, possibly taking a long time
 * No compression
 * ROS service calls need several handshakes for each call